 So, Without Further Ado, Let’s Make the Trinity Roux™: A Grain Free, Paleo, and Gluten Free Roux

-And you start cooking the ‘trinity’ down over a medium/medium high fire (electric stove dial 6 or 7).
-Let the bottom brown first, then stir the butter into the ‘trinity’ after a couple of minutes.
+And you start cooking the ‘trinity’ down over a medium/medium high fire.
+Let the bottom brown first, then, use a wooden cooking spoon to stir the butter into the ‘trinity’ after a couple of minutes.
 You want to stir the ‘trinity’ about every 5 to 7 minutes during the process.
 This gives it time to caramelize, which is totally what you are going for.
 The pic below shows the half-way point of the Trinity Roux™, about 12 to 14 minutes into the process:

 The ‘trinity’ vegetable mixture caramelizes approximately 24 to 28 minutes into the process.
 Right before this point, it’s best to make the tapioca starch slurry, or arrowroot starch slurry, you’ll use to pull it all together, then set it aside.
 You’ll also want to grab the salt, and 1/4 cup of water or chicken, vegetable, or beef stock.

 You’ll want to do this because once the ‘trinity’ vegetables caramelize, you have to move pretty fast to get it all done correctly.
 When the ‘trinity’ looks like the picture below, it’s time to start moving like a ninja:

 Now, sprinkle the ‘trinity’ with salt.
 The salt draws out the last remaining bits of moisture in the veggies.
 This softens them, and allows them to release even more of their delectable flavor into the Trinity Roux™ grain free, Paleo, and gluten free roux.